 Chlorine is a chemical element, with chemical symbol Cl.

-Chlorine is very harmful to the human body, however, its effects depend on the amount of chlorine a person is exposed to, how the person was exposed, the length of time of the exposure, and initially on the health of the person or condition of the environment when exposure occurs.
+Chlorine is very harmful to the human body, however, its effects depend on the amount of chlorine a person is exposed to, how the person was exposed, the length of time of the exposure, and initially on the health of the person or

 When chlorine gas comes into contact with moist tissues such as the eyes, throat, and lungs, an acid is produced that can damage these tissues.